Pursue a Doctor of Optometry Degree

 • Licensure: Apply for your licensure in whichever state or states you intend to practice.

-• Fellowship: Many graduates choose to pursue an American Academy of Optometry Fellowship enhancing their credentials.
+• Fellowship: Enhancing their credentials, many graduates choose to pursue an American Academy of Optometry Fellowship.

 SUNY College of Optometry alumni are represented in diverse areas of optometric practice, academia, industry, and other exciting careers.
 Career paths and positions include: